 It is at the discretion of the server whether to include resources in a compartment when the reference to the resource that establishes the compartment is in an extension.

 Some resources are not in any compartment, e.g. Medication, Substance, Location.
-These resources are not directly to a patient or authored record, and are some times called 'master files'.
+These resources are not directly to a patient or authored record, and are sometimes called 'master files'.
 Servers will need to make arrangements to make these resources available to the clients that are limited to particular compartments.
 For example, a Medication resource describes a medication itself and does not link to a patient; however, a resource such as MedicationAdministration connects the Medication (details of what was administered) to the patient (for whom was it administered), and so is required to interpret the administration.

 compatibility.html